Skip to content

 How we're funded

-We accept individual donations and unrestricted philanthropic grants from foundations and family offices interested in public-health literacy.
-We do not accept money from:
+Poseidon Solutions funds site development, hosting, editorial payroll, and operations.
+We also accept individual donations and unrestricted philanthropic grants from foundations and family offices interested in public-health literacy.

-We will publish an annual transparency report listing all donors above a low threshold.
+We will publish an annual transparency report listing donors above a low threshold and any material changes to the editorial firewall.
 The first such report will appear at the end of our first full fiscal year.

 How we work